Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 strSql = "SELECT Employee.* FROM Employee IN 'C:\MydBase'[DBASE III;];"

 I have used the exported Employees Table from the NorthWind.mdb sample database in our example.
-If you would like to try the Code given below without change, you may Export the Employees Table from the Northwind.mdb sample database.
-If you are not sure, where you can find this file, visit the Page Saving Data on Forms Not in Table, for location references.
+To try the Code given below without change, you may export the Employees Table from the Northwind.mdb sample database.
+If you don't know where to find this file, visit the link Saving Data on Forms Not in Table for location references.

 1. Create a Folder on your Disk C:\MydBase.